hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/File_upload_demo/?showcase=0" width="300" height="150px" data-external="1"></iframe></p>

 ## Downloading Analysis
 In the course of doing your analyses, it is likely that you will get to a point where you want to download data stored in a data frame or a plot that you've created.
 Shiny also provides functionality to do this.
-When you are interested in downloading data or plots, you are going to want to use the `downloadButton()` (UI side) and `downloadHandler()` (server) functions.
+When you are interested in downloading data or plots, you are going to want to use the `downloadButton()` (UI side) and `downloadHandler()` (server side) functions.

-### Downloading data frame
+### Downloading a Data Frame

 If you have a data frame that you want to download then the important pieces of syntax are: